๐Ÿ‘‰๐Ÿป Break Free from Traumaโ€”Explore the Holistic Trauma Resetโ„ข

 First, let’s address the types of therapy you can consider as part of your childhood trauma-healing journey and the pros and cons of each.

-Cognitive-behavioral therapy (CBT)
+What is Cognitive-behavioral therapy (CBT)

 Does CBT work for trauma survivors?

-This means that you struggle to put things into words… And of course, this makes sense.
-Because if you suffer from complex trauma, your brain didn’t develop properly during childhood due to toxic stress.
-Essentially, your pre-frontal cortex doesn’t grow and function in the same way as it does in individuals who have not experienced trauma.
-This makes it difficult to process and regulate emotions, communicate effectively, and organize thoughts and memories.
+This means that you struggle to put things into words… And, of course, this makes sense.
+Because if you suffer from complex trauma, your brain doesn’t develop appropriately during childhood due to toxic stress

 Dialectical behavior therapy (DBT)

-DBT typically involves both individual and group therapy sessions, and may also incorporate phone coaching and skills training.
-In treatment, individuals learn skills such as mindfulness, emotional regulation, distress tolerance, and interpersonal effectiveness, which can help them manage difficult emotions, improve relationships, and cope with challenging situations.
+Dialectical behavior therapy (DBT) usually includes individual and group therapy sessions, as well as phone coaching and skills training.
+During treatment, individuals acquire skills like mindfulness, emotional regulation, distress tolerance, and interpersonal effectiveness.
+These skills help them handle tough emotions, enhance relationships, and manage challenging situations.

 Does DBT work for trauma survivors?